cajacko/project-journal/projects/thoughts.md

 ## Updates 🔼

+### 2020-10-04 - 2020-10-11

+Been reading a book on philosophy and it's interesting hearing about a seemingly intelligent person specifically pointing out the flaws in their ideas and saying they can't believe something because it makes them uncomfortable.
+Just because something is uncomfortable to believe doesn't mean it isn't true.

+Remember, nothing really matters.
+No reason to get stressed by anything and you can help reduce the potential for stress if you keep making sensible decisions in communication.

+Dealing with timezones in programming is such a bitch.
+Why can't we all use UTC around the world?

+I don't have a problem with companies having all our data, the issue is recommendation engines and positive feedback loops increasing polarization around the world.
+Unfortunately an easy way to stop that problem is by restricting the amount of data companies have on us.
+IT comes with downsides but the downsides of increased polarization are bigger.
+Maybe there's a better solution around regulating recommended information?
+But that sounds like a much more complex things to define.
+However as a believer in technology I'd assume that improved machine learning could still cope with building strong recommendation engines even with less data.

+The predicted timeline on big negative climate change consequences seems worse that I anticipated.
+Solutions sound easy but how to enforce: renewable energy, don't eat meat (or much less so don't over fish and can reduce farmland)?

+The biggest problems to tackle in my lifetime seem to be:

+- Stop people dying
+- Pull the global population up Maslows Hierarchy of needs.
+Not leaving people behind as you do so
+- Decrease the spread of polarization - Seems like an obvious way to mass civil wars otherwise.
+Reducing the capacity to work on the other issues
+- Prevent destructive climate change
+- Build colonies off of Earth

 ### 2020-09-27 - 2020-10-03

 Unfair/unbalanced games (mainly board games) make me sad, especially when care so much for the Intellectual Property (Batman: Gotham City Chronicles in this case).
 The solution is to feel free to change the rules and keep adjusting into you're happy.
 Works well with enjoying game design as well.